-Your child will sit a termly test / assessment task in each of their subjects and the termly reporting system will keep you fully updated with your child's performance in these tests and in regard to their general progress.
-Following the end of each term you can access their Data Report which will indicate to you the attainment mark and correlating grade that they have achieved in their end of term tests (for every subject).
-It will also detail your child's overall progress towards the Minimum and Aspirational Target Grades set for the year and numerical data related to attendance, House Points and detentions issued.
-These termly reports will be supported by an annual Form Tutor prose report which will focus on a student's engagement with all aspects of school life, their social, moral, spiritual and cultural development, their approach to learning and their personal qualities and values which will enable success at school and in the wider community.
+At the end of each relevant term where your child sat a benchmark test/assessment/end of year exam you can access their Data Report which will indicate to you the attainment mark and correlating grade that they have achieved in their assessments for every subject.
+The report will also detail your child's overall progress towards the Minimum and Aspirational Target Grades set for the year and numerical data related to attendance, House Points and detentions is also issued.
+These Data Reports will be supported by an annual end of year Form Tutor prose report which will focus on a student's engagement with all aspects of school life, their social, moral, spiritual and cultural development, their approach to learning and their personal qualities and values which will help enable success at school and in the wider community.
 There will also be opportunities to meet all of your child's teachers at relevant Parents' Evenings.
-The Data Report will be available through the website during the evening on the last day of each term via your private username and password and a hard copy will also be sent home with your child.
-If you would like to discuss any aspect of the termly report further, then you are encouraged to contact either relevant subject teachers or, for general issues, the Form Tutor.
+The Data Report will be available through the new Parent Portal during the evening on the last day of each relevant term via your private username and password and a hard copy will also be sent home with your child.
+If you would like to discuss any aspect of the issued reports further, then you are encouraged to contact either relevant subject teachers or, for general issues, your child's Form Tutor.

 Many parents have now got into the routine of using the link from our website to credit money onto their child's ParentPay account.
 This is an efficient and safe method which avoids students carrying large amounts of money to school.
 The money can be used to purchase the excellent food in the Restaurant and Bistro using our cashless system and you can also track exactly what your child is purchasing.
-ParentPay can also be used for other financial transactions such as purchasing uniform or paying for trips.
+ParentPay can also be used for other financial transactions such as purchasing uniform, paying for trips or music lessons.

 I expect all students to aim for a 100% attendance and Year Team Leaders and Form Tutors are tasked with rigorously monitoring attendance rates for all students and implementing intervention where necessary.
 Many research studies have emphasised the crucial link that attendance has with academic excellence.
 Parents need to be aware that any request for holidays during term time will be rejected.
 Any students taking holidays during term time will be marked in the register as an unauthorised absence.
 If your child will be unavoidably absent due to illness, please remember to call our absence reporting line on 01604 258691 where you should leave your child's name, form, reason for absence and your contact details.
-The term time dates for this year and the next can be found on the website.
+The term time dates for this year and the provisional term dates for next year can be found on the school website.
 The Education (Penalty Notices) (England) Regulations 2007 and Amendment 2013 set out the procedures for issuing fixed penalty notices (fines) to each parent who fails to ensure their child's regular attendance at school.